 Certificate in Supervision Studies

-As well as seeing clients in private practice, I currently work as a Specialist Mentor for students with the University of Sheffield, and between 2015-2019 managed a team of therapists working in schools with children.
-I have experience in short-term and long-term work in different settings including Higher Education, the NHS and the voluntary sector.
+As well as seeing clients in private practice, I have worked as a Specialist Mentor for students with the University of Sheffield, and between 2015-2019 managed a team of therapists working with children in schools.
+I have a wealth of experience of short-term and open-ended/long-term work in different settings including Higher Education, the NHS and the voluntary sector.